ofrohn/d3-celestial/readme.md

 Features display of stars and deep sky objects (DSOs) with a selectable magnitude limit up to 6, or choose different GeoJSON data source for higher magnitudes.
 Also shows constellations with names, lines and/or boundaries, the Milky Way band and grid lines.
 Alternate coordinate spaces e.g. ecliptc, galactic or supergalactic are also possible.
 Full support for zoom and rotation with mouse or gestures.

-Since it uses D3 and therefore SVG, it needs a modern browser with svg support, so any recent flavor of Chrome/Firefox/Safari/Opera or IE 9 and above should suffice.
+Since it uses D3.js and HTML5 camvas, it needs a modern browser with canvas support, so any recent flavor of Chrome/Firefox/Safari/Opera or IE 9 and above should suffice.
 Check out the demo at <a href="http://armchairastronautics.blogspot.com/p/skymap.html">armchairastronautics.blogspot.com</a> or download the tarball `celestial.tar.gz` containing everything for local usage, which works with Firefox; Chrome needs to be started with command line parameter  `--allow-file-access-from-files` to load local json files.
-Or use a local web server environment.
+Or use a local web server environment, quite easy to do with node.js.

 ### Usage